jjb/ruby-clock/README.md

 ### rufus-scheduler Options

 All rufus-scheduler options are set to defaults.
-The `schedule` variable available in your Clockfile is and instance of `Rufus::Scheduler`, so anything you can do on this instance, you can do in your Clockfile.
+The `schedule` variable available in your Clockfile is an instance of `Rufus::Scheduler`, so anything you can do on this instance, you can do in your Clockfile.

 Perhaps in the future ruby-clock will add some easier specific configuration